-Please take lots of photos during the event.
-And video too.
-Then email us your best ones.
-Or post them on the RTO Facebook page.
-We may use some on our website or in other promotional vehicles.
-We also invite you to email us with your testimonials.
+Please take lots of photos and videos during the event.
+Be sure to tag us on the Reno-Tahoe Odyssey Facebook and Race178 IG pages.

+#RTO2023 #renotahoeodyssey

+We also invite you to rate us and email us with your testimonials.